 Individuals may not act in the rational, calculating way described by the economic model of decision making, measuring utility and costs at the margin, but can you make a case that they behave approximately that way?

-Would an op-ed piece in a newspaper urging the adoption of a particular economic policy be considered a positive or normative statement?
+Would an op-ed piece in a newspaper urging the adoption of a particular economic policy be a positive or normative statement?

-Would a research study on the effects of soft drink consumption on children’s cognitive development be considered a positive or normative statement?
+Would a research study on the effects of soft drink consumption on children’s cognitive development be a positive or normative statement?